fabiospampinato/benchloop/readme.md

 benchloop.summary (); // Display a summary
 ```

-Multiple kinds of outputs are supported, the screenshot above is the result of running [this](./test/index.js).

 The `benchloop` and `benchloop.group` functions support the optional `only` and `skip` methods, useful for quickly running benchmarks selectively.